goncasahin/DeepLearningNotebooks/README.md

 # DeepLearningNotebooks
-on neural network architectures such as Convolutional Neural Networks, Recurrent Neural Networks, LSTMs, Transformers, and learn how to make them better with strategies such as Dropout, BatchNorm, Xavier/He initialization, and more...
+Deep Learning notebooks on neural network architectures such as Convolutional Neural Networks, Recurrent Neural Networks, LSTMs, Transformers, and how to make them better with strategies such as Dropout, BatchNorm, Xavier/He initialization, and more...

 Theoretical concepts and their industry applications using Python and TensorFlow.